 Let’s take a closer look at how journaling helps.

-Take the wheel Sometimes brooding over things can feel overwhelming, and without any kind of outlet.
+Sometimes brooding over things can feel overwhelming, and without any kind of outlet.
 Writing it all down can bring order to a seeming loss of control, and can make it seem more manageable.

 It can make your concerns feel less daunting, and can make you feel more grounded and in control.
 Talk about taking more proactive control of your mental health management.